 Abby Services Orientation

 Welcome to Abby Services Inc., we are a Nurse Registry which is a Caregiver Referral Service licensed by the State of Florida.
-Once you, herein the Independent Contractor, complete the registration process, we will be referring patients who have contacted Abby Services to find qualified providers of Home Health Care Services to meet their personal needs like the breast augmentation NYC.
-The following information provides you with;
+Once you, herein the Independent Contractor, complete the registration process, we will be referring patients who have contacted Abby Services to find qualified providers of Home Health Care Services to meet their personal needs the following information provides you with;

 -State regulations governing Independent Contractors and Nurse Registries: When you register with Abby Services, you receive a copy of the Florida Statutes that govern the care you can provide to patients, your relationship as an Independent Contractor with Abby Services, information about Alzheimer’s disease, and your role in the emergency management plan.
 You acknowledge with signature, (Form F8.8) your receipt and understanding of this information.
 It is your responsibility to thoroughly review the Florida statutes and know what services you can and cannot provide.